Math in Computer Science

 - College Algebra

 - Discrete math

-> Math is a key part of computers science.
-Without having a decent understanding of math, you will have a hard time grasping different languages, algorithms, interpreting data structures, and differential equations.
+Math is a key part of computer science.
+Without having a decent understanding of math, you will have a hard time grasping different languages, and algorithms, interpreting data structures, and differential equations.
 Why are these concepts important?
 Because that is how computers work!

-> 1- Binary Math
+1- Binary Math